pradyumna2905/pradyumna.io/_posts/2018-05-20-testing-your-graphql-rails-app.md

 end
 ```

 And we are done.

-We need to keep in mind that in order use all the helpers, we will need to `include` them from our `test_helper`.
+We need to keep in mind that in order use all the helpers we created above, we will need to `include` them from our `test_helper`.

 ```ruby
 ENV['RAILS_ENV'] ||= 'test'